san4oz/reactive-cms/README.md

 # Reactive CMS

-As everyone knows each and every developer have to write his/her own CMS system.
+As everyone knows each and every developer has to write his/her own CMS system.
 That's mine!

 ## Built With